natenka/pyneng-book-en/docs/source/book/15_module_re/findall.rst

 Function ``findall``:

-* is used to search for all disjoint matches in template
+* is used to search for all non-overlapping matches in string
 * returns:

   * list of strings that are described by regex if there are no groups in regex